rohithagannamaneedi/Ecommerce-Follow-Along/README.md

 * Created Product Details Page for showing full product details in details page.
 * Added Add to cart button with quantity selection.

+# Milestone 17:
+* Created CRUD for cart.
+* Created endpoints in backend CRUD for handling cart.
+* Handled quantity for product in cart.

+# Milestone 18:
+* Frontend for cart page.
+* Created cart pagein frontend.
+* Handled cart operations from frontend.